tech-med/medlearnity.com/src/content/wpPages/marketing/ft-thank-you/index.md

 # Thank you for your interest in a trial session

-!An email will be sent to you shortly to explain the process of reserving and scheduling a trial session.
+An email will be sent to you shortly to explain the process of reserving and scheduling a trial session.
 You can also see the instruction below to get started right away.If you do not receive an email, please check your spam folder or contact us at[support@medlearnity.com](mailto:support@medlearnity.com).

 Medlearnity Team